nodenogg-in/alpha-p2p/docs/src/content/docs/architecture/06-open-questions.md

 ##### Ideas

+- [ ] Right now, the `MicrocosmAPI` does not impose or imply authentication or encryption, assuming that these things will be handled by specific implementations.
+This makes sense because, for example, Yjs vs Automerge work in quite different ways.
+Under the hood their implementation, sync and authentication code will look quite different.
+Maybe there's still a way to generalise authentication/encyption at the `MicrocosmAPI` layer, however?
+- [ ] Could there be a solution or a template for a solution in [`@localfirst/auth`](https://github.com/local-first-web/auth)?
-- One solution could to use the built-in [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), or most likely a convenience library that wraps it.
+- [ ] One solution could to use the built-in [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), or most likely a convenience library that wraps it.
 Each user creates a keypair and is encouraged to keep a copy of a local passphrase.
 The Yjs document then includes a record of id/public passphrase pairs and validates the contents of Yjs document before displaying in the applicaiton.
-- We experimented a little with `RSASSA-PKCS1` keypairs using the [Crypto.subtle](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle) but this was only really a stub.
+- [ ] We experimented a little with `RSASSA-PKCS1` keypairs using the [Crypto.subtle](https://developer.mozilla.org/en-US/docs/Web/API/Crypto/subtle) but this was only really a stub.
 We probably don't have the bandwidth or technical expertise to implement this at present (without introducing a crypto library).

 ## Codebase organisation